 Stockholm – which easily makes my “Europe Top 5” list at any time of year – is especially lively from mid-November to 24 December with Christmas markets, shoppers, carolers, and the tantalizing aroma of roasted chestnuts and Swedish glögg.
 The city’s not-too-flashy churches are decorated with Nativity scenes (I stepped inside a few of them simply to get out of the cold); the nooks of its outdoor sculptures are topped with just the perfect amount of snow; houseboats sit, strung with colored lights and permanently moored in the chilly harbor waters; the bars and restaurants of Stockholm’s Södermalm are simply packed until the wee hours of the morning; the open-air museum/zoo of its famous Skansen features sleigh rides, holiday craft markets, and real reindeer!
 I met good people, I ate heartily, and I took thousands of photos.

 Copenhagen – considerably further south but much, much colder – is Scandinavia’s most-populous capital and yet is more compact than Stockholm.
-The city features a few narrow canals as opposed to an archipelago of 24,000 (!) islands.
-It is also a bit easier to navigate, as it is essentially flat.
+The city features just a few narrow canals as opposed to Stockholm’s archipelago of 24,000 (!) islands.
+Copenhagen is also a bit easier to navigate, as it is essentially flat.
 (The downside to this is that the wind blows in from the North Sea to the west, across the flat country all the way to the Baltic Sea.
 I stepped out the door of my hostel and the wind literally blew me over.)
 Between Thanksgiving and Christmas, Copenhagen offers two gems: Strøget, one of Europe’s longest pedestrian streets, is – along with the arterial streets radiating from it – a people-watcher’s delight.
 Holiday lights are strung above the street just high enough so that Denmark’s nation of tall people won’t bump their heads.
 I am a window shopper, not an actual shopper, but even I succumbed and bought something – a ridiculously-warm, ridiculously-expensive sweater.
 (I may have worn it once in LA, but it’ll get much use during Mexico City’s chilly highland nights.)
 The second holiday season delight is Tivoli, Copenhagen’s centuries-old amusement park.
 Few of the rides can operate in such cold, but the real attraction is the holiday décor, music, and the sight of happy families enjoying their city.

 Check back soon, Loyal Reader, for more holiday season travel memories.
 Thanks for stopping by!